Call for Proposals for the CSSH Research and Engagement Development Initiative

 - an explanation of the methodology for the proposed project;

-- where possible a plan for submission (including the specific funding agency, its submission date(s), and a timeline) of one or more proposals for external support if appropriate;
+- where possible, a plan for submission (including the specific funding agency, its submission date(s), and a timeline) of one or more proposals for external support if appropriate;

-- a brief endorsement from your Chair.
+- Please include a brief endorsement from your unit head.

-Applications will be reviewed by a committee composed of CSSH faculty who will make recommendations to the CSSH Dean.
+Applications will be reviewed by a committee comprised of CSSH faculty who will make recommendations to the CSSH Dean.
 Priority will be given to proposals that include, when appropriate, opportunities for undergraduate students to engage in the proposed research.

 This program exists to provide one-time support to CSSH faculty to help them develop proposals for external support.
 Therefore, a successful faculty member will generally not be re-funded for the same project from this initiative.
 Faculty who are not funded in one cycle are eligible to submit an application for funding during the next round.